MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-01-Populate-metastore.md

 ---
 lab:
-    title: 'Populate and Navigate the Metastore in Unity Catalog'
+    title: 'Populate and navigate the Metastore in Unity Catalog'
 ---

-# Populate and Navigate the Metastore in Unity Catalog
+# Populate and navigate the Metastore in Unity Catalog

 Unity Catalog provides a centralized governance solution for data assets in Azure Databricks.
 The metastore serves as the top-level container in Unity Catalog, organizing data objects using a three-level namespace that provides boundaries for data isolation and access control.